kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Do one thing every day that scares you. - Eleanor Roosevelt
+    ## Everything that happens as it should, and if you observe carefully, you will find this to be so. - Marcus Aurelius